awslabs/damon-tests/perf/README.md

     $ CFG=full_config.sh ./post.sh
     $ CFG=full_config.sh ./mk_reports.sh

-The first command runs the workloads and measure some metrics.
+The first command runs the workloads and measures some metrics.
 It would take more than 10 hours.
-The second command does post-processing of the numbers gathered during the runs.
-The final command generates the reports for you and show a summary in text form.
-It generates detailed report in text form, and in html form at 'report/report.txt' and 'report/html/index.html', respectively.
+The second command does the post-processing of the numbers gathered during the runs.
+The final command generates the reports for you and shows a summary in text form.
+It generates a detailed report in text form, and in html form in 'report/report.txt' and 'report/html/index.html', respectively.
 The html form report includes simple visualizations of the output, either.
 The visualizations are also available in 'report/plots/' directory.